TransparencyInternationalEU/lobbycal/README.md

 # Technical information

+## Installation requirement

+The application has a small resource consumption and should run fine on any machine with 2 GB RAM

+## Required software

+* lobbycal server java based.
+The latest JDK v8 must be installed
+* The persistence layer is driven by a MySQL Database.
+Database credentials need to be set in `application.properties`
+* Apache maven is required during the build process

-## Deployment
+## Building from source

-* you can skip tests
- * mvn clean package -Pprod -Dmaven.test.skip=true -U
+ * `mvn clean package -Pprod -Dmaven.test.skip=true -U`
- * mvn package -Pprod -Dmaven.test.skip=true
+ * `mvn package -Pprod -Dmaven.test.skip=true`

- Make sur to set the spring profile spring.profiles.active=prod in catalina.properties
+## Running

+`java -jar lobbycal-3.1.8.war --spring.profiles.active=prod`

 ## Security
 * client side js validation / access restriction can be circumvented with some technical background.